python/cpython/Doc/library/re.rst

 .. function:: findall(pattern, string[, flags])

-   Return a list of all non-overlapping matches of *pattern* in *string*.
+   Return all non-overlapping matches of *pattern* in *string*, as a list of strings.
 If one or more groups are present in the pattern, return a list of groups; this will be a list of tuples if the pattern has more than one group.
    Empty matches are included in the result unless they touch the beginning of another match.

 .. function:: finditer(pattern, string[, flags])

-   Return an iterator over all non-overlapping matches for the RE *pattern* in *string*.
-For each match, the iterator returns a match object.
+   Return an :term:`iterator` yielding :class:`MatchObject` instances over all non-overlapping matches for the RE *pattern* in *string*.
 Empty matches are included in the result unless they touch the beginning of another match.

 .. function:: sub(pattern, repl, string[, count])